realworldocaml/book/en/07-error-handling.md

 We can fix this using Core's `protect` function.
 The basic purpose of `protect` is to ensure that the `finally` thunk will be called when `f` exits, whether it exited normally or with an exception.
+This is similar to the `try/finally` construct available in many programming languages, but it is implemented in a library, rather than being a built-in primitive.
 Here's how it could be used to fix `load_config`.

 ```ocaml
 let load_config filename =